Blueberry Mint Iced Tea

 For the Iced Tea

-2. Meanwhile, purée 2 cups of blueberries with one cup (8oz.) of water in a food processor.
+- Meanwhile, purée 2 cups of blueberries with one cup water in a food processor.
 Strain mixture through a fine mesh strainer so you have a thin(ish) juice.

-3. Prepare the iced tea using 32 oz. (or more) of cold water and 4 (or more) cold brew tea bags.
-You can also make iced tea with regular tea bags.
-Whichever way you prefer.
+- Prepare the iced tea using 32 oz. (or more) of cold water and 4 (or more) cold brew tea bags.
+You can also make iced tea with regular tea bags if that's what you have.
 The cold brew type just speed things up a bit.
-Plus I got some for my birthday, inside of the best thermos ever
+Or buy a bottle of unsweetened iced tea.

-4. Mix the blueberry purée, iced tea, and mint simple syrup (start with a little, you can always add more), with plenty of ice.
-Stir, taste, sweeten as needed, and enjoy!
+- Mix the blueberry purée, iced tea, and mint simple syrup, to taste, with plenty of ice.
+Stir, taste, add more simple syrup as needed, and enjoy!